gjr80/weewx-gw1000/README.md

         sudo systemctl restart weewx

-8. You may wish to refer to the [Ecowitt Gateway driver wiki](https://github.com/gjr80/weewx-gw1000/wiki) for further guidance on customising the operation of the Ecowitt Gateway driver and integrating gateway device data into WeeWX generated reports.
+7. You may wish to refer to the [Ecowitt Gateway driver wiki](https://github.com/gjr80/weewx-gw1000/wiki) for further guidance on customising the operation of the Ecowitt Gateway driver and integrating gateway device data into WeeWX generated reports.

 ### Installation as a WeeWX service ###

-1. [Install WeeWX](http://weewx.com/docs/usersguide.htm#installing) and configure it to use either the *simulator* or another driver of your choice.
+1. [install WeeWX](http://weewx.com/docs/5.0/usersguide/installing/) and configure it to use either the *simulator* or another driver of your choice.

-2. Install the Ecowitt Gateway driver extension using the *wee_extension* utility as per *Installation as a WeeWX driver* at step 2 above.
+2. Install the Ecowitt Gateway driver extension using the *weectl* utility as per *Installation as a WeeWX driver* step 2 above.

 3. Edit *weewx.conf* and under the *[Engine] [[Services]]* stanza add an entry *user.gw1000.GatewayService* to the *data_services* option.
 It should look something like: